decentralised-dataexchange/dexa-protocol/README.md

 ## About

 This repository hosts source code for DEXA didcomm protocol plugin for aca-py.
-This protocol will enable an aca-py instance to become Data Disclosure Agreement registry.
 This is part of the deliverables for Provenance services with smart data agreement ([PS-SDA](https://ontochain.ngi.eu/content/ps-sda)) project that has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 957338.
 ## Release Status

 Not released, work in progress.
 Planned release: September 2022